javigabe/marca-bot/README.md

 # MARCA BOT

-Bot of telegram to receive the latest title page of https://marca.com.
+Bot that sends to my telegram chat the latest title page of https://marca.com.

 Execute bot.py with your own telegram token to make it work